Anti-whale mechanisms on Avalanche: Avoiding pump and dump

 - Set the limit per block: Similar to the previous step, adjust this limit according to your strategy.

-Advantages of having whales in the trading of your token
+Benefits of having whales in your token trading

-I don't want to leave this article without mentioning that there are also advantages of having whales trading your token.
-It is important to consider all aspects.
+I don't want to end this article without mentioning that there are also advantages to having whales trading your token.
+It's important to consider all aspects.

 In some cases, having whales in your Liquidity Pool can be positive, as they can provide a significant portion of liquidity.

-In addition, many traders closely follow the movements of whale wallets, which can attract more investors when a whale starts trading with your token.
+In addition, many traders closely monitor the activity of whale wallets, which can attract more investors when a whale starts trading your token.

-It is important to note that not all whales perform pump and dump.
-When several whales work differently within a token, their large market cap can be difficult to move in a meaningful way.
+It is important to note that not all whales engage in pump-and-dump schemes.
+When multiple whales operate differently within a token, their large market capitalization can make it difficult to move the price significantly.

 Conclusion